mzur/kirby-uniform/docs/actions/email.md

 ### template

 Name of a email template to use as email body.
 If this option is set, the action will use the template for the email body instead of printing the `name: value` pairs as plain text.
 Read more on email templates in the [Kirby documentation](https://nnnnext.getkirby.com/docs/guide/emails#plain-text).
-In addition to the variables of the form data, you have access to the `$options` array which is the options array that you passed on to the email action.
+In addition to the variables of the form data, you have access to the `$_options` array which is the options array that you passed on to the email action.

-Check out the `email-*` templates of the [Uniform repo](https://github.com/mzur/kirby-uniform/tree/master/templates) for examples.
+Check out the email templates of the [Uniform repo](https://github.com/mzur/kirby-uniform/tree/master/templates/emails) for examples.

+!!! warning "Note"
+    You cannot access form fields with the name `_data` or `_options` directly in the template as these are reserved for the additional variables provided by Uniform.
+Use `$_data['_data']` and `$_data['_options']` in this case.

 ### replyTo